New program from JWCC and SIUC allows students to ‘become Trailblazers and Salukis at the same time’

 • and radiologic sciences.

-“We put our Saluki Step Ahead in place really as a way to put our flag in the ground to be one of the most transfer-friendly institutions in the state,” Lane said. “(SIUC) is focused on… making sure (transfer students) continue their hours to count towards their degree, and not just the transcript.”
+“We put our Saluki Step Ahead in place really as a way to put our flag in the ground to be one of the most transfer-friendly institutions in the state,” Lane said. “(SIUC) is focused on… making sure (transfer students) continue their hours to count towards their degree and not just the transcript.”

-Three out of four JWCC students are planning on transferring to four-year colleges after obtaining their associate’s degree, according to a press release regarding the JWCC University Transfer Center, which opened in the spring.
+Three of four JWCC students are planning on transferring to four-year colleges after obtaining their associate’s degree, according to a press release regarding the JWCC University Transfer Center, which opened in the spring.

 Quincy native Alayna Schmoe, a sophomore at JWCC studying communications, is one of those students.